-Capital Allowances for Integral Features are Capital Allowances in respect of ‘fixtures’ i.e. plant and machinery that are fixed or integral to a building and can be claimed in accordance with Section 11 of the Capital Allowances Act 2001, by individuals, partnerships and companies.
+Capital Allowance’s for Integral Features are Capital Allowances in respect of ‘fixtures’ i.e. plant and machinery that are fixed or integral to a building and can be claimed in accordance with Section 11 of the Capital Allowances Act 2001, by individuals, partnerships and companies.

-With regard to what you can claim for, whilst you cannot claim for the property itself (i.e. walls, building structures), you can claim for building adaptations and embedded features including, electrical / lighting systems, cold water systems, water and space heating systems, thermal insulation, fire safety equipment, lifts and escalators and external solar shading.
+Whilst you cannot claim for the property itself (i.e. walls, building structures), you can claim for building adaptations and embedded features including, electrical / lighting systems, cold water systems, water and space heating systems, thermal insulation, fire safety equipment, lifts and escalators and external solar shading.

-Why are so few claims made and how should I go about claiming?
+“Why are so few claims made and how should I go about claiming?”